Agoric/agoric-sdk/packages/SwingSet/docs/garbage-collection.md

 The kernel translates the `syscall.retireExport` into kernelspace (krefs), and deletes the importing vat's clist entry.
 Then it consults the kernel object table to get a list of subscribers (vats which have the kref in their own clists).
 For each subscribing vat, the kernel adds a `retireImport ${vatID} ${kref}` item to the GC action set (described below).
 Then the kernel decrefs any auxilliary data the kernel object might have had (which may push krefs onto `makybeFreeKrefs`).
 Finally the kernel deletes the kernel object table entry, and returns control to the exporting vat.

 At this point, the kref is only referenced in the queued `retireImport` action and the importing vats' clists.
 We know these vats cannot export the kref (their "reachable" flag is clear, otherwise the exporting vat couldn't have retired it).
 So nothing can save the kref.
 Eventually the `retireImport` actions will be processed, as described below.
 The kernel will translate the kref through the subscribing vat's clist, delete the clist entry, then deliver the message.
 The vat reacts to `dispatch.retireImport` by notifying any weak collections about the vref, which can delete the virtual entry indexed by it.
 This may provoke more drops or retirements.

+If the last importing vat had previously called `syscall.retireImport`, there will be no subscribers, but the kernel object data will still be present (a general invariant is that the exporting clist entry and the kernel object table entry are either both present or both missing).
+A `dispatch.retireExport` will be on the queue for the exporting vat, but it has not yet arrived (otherwise it would be illegal for the exporting vat to call `syscall.retireExport`).
+That `dispatch.retireExport` GC action will be nullified during `processOneGCAction` because its work was already performed by the exporter's `syscall.retireExport`.

 ## Post-Decref Processing